oVirt/ovirt-site/source/develop/release-management/features/storage/spmpriority.md

   - derez
   - msalem
   - ovedo
+  - gocallag
 ---

-# SPM Priority
+# Storage Pool Manager (SPM) Priority

 ## Summary

-The SPM Priority feature allows the admin to define priorities between hosts regarding the SPM selection process.
+The Storage Pool Manager (SPM) Priority feature allows the admin to define priorities between hosts regarding the SPM selection process.
 A host can be given priority `-1` which means this host can not be selected to be the SPM.

 ## Owner